 LUMIZYME® (alglucosidase alfa) is an enzyme replacement therapy for patients with Pompe disease (acid α-glucosidase (GAA) deficiency).

-Risk of Acute Cardiorespiratory Failure: Infant Pompe patients with heart or breathing problems may be at risk for increasing the seriousness of these problems as a result of Lumizyme administration, and your child’s doctor may require additional monitoring for these infants.
+Risk of Acute Cardiorespiratory Failure: Infant Pompe patients with heart or breathing problems who are experiencing an acute respiratory condition may be at risk for increasing the seriousness of these problems as a result of Lumizyme administration due to the infusion fluid, and your child’s doctor may require additional monitoring for these infants.

 The most frequently reported adverse reactions during Lumizyme studies in patients were allergy reactions and included: anaphylaxis, rash, fever, flushing/feeling hot, hives, headache, excessive sweating, nausea, cough, less oxygen in the blood, fast heart rate, rapid breathing, chest discomfort, dizziness, muscle twitching, agitation, bluish or purple skin, redness of skin, high blood pressure/increased blood pressure, facial paleness, chills, tremor, vomiting, fatigue, and muscle pain.

 If you are pregnant, you should use Lumizyme only if your doctor has determined that its use outweighs any risks to your unborn child.

 Please see the Full Prescribing Information for complete details, including boxed WARNING.